tactcomplabs/sst-pim/README.md

 ## Linker Script
 - Link to standard libraries so we can parse command line arguments.
+- Resolve issue restricting us to use MacOS only ( tests fail on Linux )
 - Eliminate initialization of global memory segments in the linker script.

 ## PIM FSM